AlGepe/OmniSnippets_JS/docs/stdCustomJS/varRequirement.rst

 Omni calculators only allow for numerical input [#f1]_, which simplifies the work.
 However, some calculations require special numerical input like **integer only** input.

-We will take a look at the factorial calculator to understand how we can check for interger only input, and show an error message if the condition is not met.
+We will take a look at the factorial calculator to understand how we can check for integer only input, and show an error message if the condition is not met.

 .. seealso::
     We have created a copy of the Factorial calculator for anyone to check out with any risks.
 Find it as the `Variable Requirements <https://bb.omnicalculator.com/#/calculators/1975>`__ on BB